garris/TremulaJS/README.md

 ### Running mocha.js tests

+Running tests will require MochaJS.
+To add, cd to the tremulajs directory then run...

+    $ npm install

-with the test server running (or you can skip that part and use a browser with same origin policy disabled)
+Then you can run the test script with the test server running (or you can skip that part and use a browser with same origin policy disabled)

     $ open http://localhost:3000/test.html